> originally published on February 16, 2019 | updated on September 8, 2021 <

 - Pop the half stick (four tablespoons) of butter into the freezer.
 Preheat the oven to 425 F. Line a baking sheet with parchment paper, and set aside.

 - Whisk the dry ingredients (flour, baking powder, sugar, and salt) together in a large bowl.
 Remove the butter from the freezer, and cut it into small cubes.* Add the butter cubes to the bowl of dry ingredients, and use a pastry cutter or your hands to mix the butter into the dry ingredients until it resembles a coarse crumb.
 (See note!)

-- Bake the biscuits at 425 F for 15-18 minutes, or until golden and lightly browned.
-Remove from the oven and allow to cool slightly, then enjoy!
+- Bake the biscuits at 425 F for 15-18 minutes, until the biscuits are golden and the tops are crispy.
+Allow them to cool slightly, then serve warm!